jade-nl/dt.bldr/bin/README.md

 setting the global prefix to /bin.
 This can be fine-tuned in the configuration file though.

-The -t option takes care of the integration tests that come with darktable.
+The dfltTest option takes care of the integration tests that come with darktable.
 The main reason for this script is to be able to build an install one or more personalized darktable versions and/or relatively easy build and test PRs.
 As such these integration tests are out-of-scope.

-The integration tests are rather large and are not being downloaded by default.
-There's a configuration option that can be set in dt.bldr.cfg to change this behaviour.
+Set to 0 (dot not)nclude) by default.

+The dfltStyles options makes it possible to not include the large amount of sample styles.
+This will, however, not take care of sample styles that are already in the database (data.db).
+Set to 1 (do include) by default.

 I decided to make it possible to merge a branch from a forked darktable repository into the current master.
 This is done using the -m options and a file